xmtp/xmtp-dot-org/docs/sdks/react-quickstart.md

 :::caution Important

-This SDK is in **Developer Preview** status and ready for you to start building with.
-However, we do **not** recommend using Developer Preview software in production apps.
+This SDK is in **beta** status and ready for you to start building with.
+However, we do **not** recommend using beta software in production apps.
 Software in this status may change based on feedback.

 :::